What is Obesity Treatment?

 What is Robotic Surgery?
 A robot is not an independent thinking machine that performs surgery at the press of a button, like a microwave.
 Instead, the robot is an accessory that allows the surgeon to better visualize tissue and have near-complete control during the procedure.
 Movement and precision are vastly increased.
 To get an idea of how it works, try to use only your thumb and pointer finger to pinch and rotate/twist whatever you pick up for the next hour.
 Compare that to using your entire hand and wrist with all the intricacies of bending and rotating them as well.
 That is the biggest difference between laparoscopic and robotic surgeries.

 How is it Performed?
-In bariatric surgery, the procedure is started laparoscopically.
-Robotic arms are connected while the surgeon sits at a hub and controls all aspects of movement, including cautery and suturing within the abdomen.
-The operating team is right at the patient’s side, assisting with changing instruments and communicating with the surgeon directly via microphones and speakers.
-From the surgeon’s standpoint, he/she can sit for the duration of the robotic portion with an amazingly high-definition picture that is rendered in 3-D. The mechanics of the robot allow for the surgeon’s movements to be smoothly mimicked by the instruments inside the abdomen.
-The robot can use cautery and scissors and allows the surgeon to suture with ease.
-Put simply, the robot is a great tool for the surgeon.
-It makes the operation smoother and easier for both the patient and the surgeon while keeping everyone’s safety intact.
+In bariatric surgery, the procedure begins laparoscopically.
+Robotic arms are connected, with the surgeon controlling all aspects of movement, including cautery and suturing within the abdomen, from a hub.
+The operating team assists by changing instruments and communicating with the surgeon via microphones and speakers.
+The surgeon sits for the duration of the robotic portion, viewing a high-definition, 3-D image.
+The robot mimics the surgeon’s movements smoothly and can use cautery and scissors, allowing the surgeon to suture easily.
+The robot enhances the operation’s smoothness and ease for both the patient and the surgeon while maintaining safety.

 What Are the Risks and Benefits of Robotic Surgery?